return42/sphkerneldoc/linux_src_doc/drivers/pci/pci_c.rst

     Add a DMA devfn alias for a device

-    :param struct pci_dev \*dev:
+    :param dev:
         the PCI device for which alias is added
+    :type dev: struct pci_dev \*

-    :param u8 devfn:
+    :param devfn:
         alias slot and function
+    :type devfn: u8

 .. _`pci_add_dma_alias.description`:

 Description
 -----------

-This helper encodes 8-bit devfn as bit number in dma_alias_mask.
-It should be called early, preferably as PCI fixup header quirk.
+This helper encodes an 8-bit devfn as a bit number in dma_alias_mask which is used to program permissible bus-devfn source addresses for DMA requests in an IOMMU.
+These aliases factor into IOMMU group creation and are useful for devices generating DMA requests beyond or different from their logical bus-devfn.
+Examples include device quirks where the device simply uses the wrong devfn, as well as non-transparent bridges where the alias may be a proxy for devices in another domain.

+IOMMU group creation is performed during device discovery or addition, prior to any potential DMA mapping and therefore prior to driver probing (especially for userspace assigned devices where IOMMU group definition cannot be left as a userspace activity).
+DMA aliases should therefore be configured via quirks, such as the PCI fixup header quirk.

 .. _`pci_specified_resource_alignment`: